4-4 point 3-3 invasion double hane

 Although this is called joseki, and is a common technique, some variations are difficult, and are affected by stones near the circle-marked point.

 A straightforward variation is when cuts and captures what has become a cutting stone.
 Black can then sacrifice the cutting stone and capture the corner.
-The double hane has played the role of cut the side you don't want.
+The two step hane has played the role of cut the side you don't want.

 Subsequently, may become a big point, igniting a pushing battle by threatening the hane at a.
 For this reason, at would be slack.
 Typically Black responds at if he chooses not to ignore , and up to is a common sequence.
 Note that if Black plays at , then Black loses the corner: see the next diagram.